 Explore Combinations With Other Natural Ingredients

 The black pepper and turmeric combination is often blended with other ingredients, sometimes to make it more palatable and other times to make it more effective.
 Turmeric and black pepper are often combined with olive oil, coconut oil, honey, and ginger.
-You can also consume turmeric and black pepper tea or get creative and use it in your own way in some dishes.
+You can also consume turmeric and black pepper tea or get creative and use it in

 Health Benefits Of The Turmeric-Black Pepper Combination